LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

-were "scattered" across different apps, e.g. I liked the feature richness of [Liftoff](https://github.com/liftoff-app/liftoff) (e.g. the possibility to explore all the communities of an external instance in guest mode), the multi-community feature of [Summit](https://github.com/idunnololz/summit-for-lemmy) and the polished UI of [Thunder](https://github.com/thunder-app/thunder) and I wished I could have them all in the same app.
+were "scattered" across different apps, e.g. I liked the feature richness of [Liftoff](https://github.com/liftoff-app/liftoff) (e.g. the possibility to explore all the communities of an external instance in guest mode), the multi-community feature of [Summit](https://github.com/idunnololz/summit-for-lemmy) and the polished UI of the really great [Thunder](https://github.com/thunder-app/thunder) and I wished I could have them all in the same app.

-This involves a high level of discretionality and personal taste, I know, but this project _is_ all about experimenting and learning.
+This involves a high level of discretion and personal taste, I know, but this project _is_ all about experimenting and learning.

 ## Technologies used: